The Four Nations International Fund supports individuals and organisations in developing international partnerships and co-creation projects.

 and

 Looking for Welsh language guidance?
-Download the Welsh language Fund Guidance and FAQs from the Wales Arts International website.
+You can download the Welsh language Fund Guidance and FAQs from the Wales Arts International website in Welsh and in English.